Best Lightweight Laptops 2023: Jump Menu

 While the HP Elite Dragonfly G3 is targeted at business users, it really is one of the best lightweight laptops around no matter who you are – it looks fantastic, it has a gorgeous screen, and it's a productivity powerhouse... it's just a joy to use all around.
 Okay, it's a little on the pricey side, but it's definitely worth it.

-A choice of configuration options are available, and you can pack the HP Elite Dragonfly G3 with a 12th Gen Intel Core i5 or i7 chip.
+A choice of configuration options is available, and you can pack the HP Elite Dragonfly G3 with a 12th Gen Intel Core i5 or i7 chip.
 That's a lot of flexibility both in the level of performance that you can expect and in the amount of money you'll have to part with.

 Very similar to its predecessor, the HP Elite Dragonfly G2, the third generation has kept everything that made the previous so great - and has made it even better.
 This series of laptops has consistently been in consideration for T3 awards and it's not difficult to see why.